Gictorbit/photoshopCClinux/README.md

 ![setup-screenshot](images/setup-screenshot.png)
 </div>

-during installation please pay attention to the script messages
+During the installation please pay attention to the script messages

-> **NOTE :** make sure OS version in wine is on windows 7
+> **NOTE:** Make sure OS version in wine is on windows 7

-installer script use `winetricks` to install necessary components
+The installer script uses `winetricks` to install necessary components

-## :wine_glass: wineprefix Configuration
+## :wine_glass: Wineprefix Configuration

-if you need to configure the wineprefix of photoshop you can use `winecfg.sh` script just run the command below
+If you need to configure the wineprefix of photoshop you can use `winecfg.sh` script just run the command below:
 ```bash
 chmod +x winecfg.sh
 ./winecfg.sh